 Tracy’s business common sense, her passion for public service, and her experience getting results on the complex issues facing Colorado families are the skills we need in the State House.

-As the State Representative for House District 29 (Arvada and Westminster), Tracy serves as the Chair of both the Business Affairs and Labor Committee and the Legislative Audit Committee.
+As the State Representative for House District 29 (Arvada and Westminster), Tracy serves as the Chair of the Business Affairs and Labor Committee, the Legislative Audit Committee and the Streamlining Sales Tax Committee.
 She is also a member of the Appropriations Committee.
 Tracy has also served on the Transportation and Energy Committee in previous sessions.
-Her main legislative priority is to encourage economic development, and workforce development and to increase access to mental health services.
+Her main legislative priorities are to encourage economic development and workforce development and to increase access to mental health services.

-Tracy has been honored as Legislator of the Year by many organizations including Cleantech Colorado, National Association of Social Workers (NASW), Community Reach, Colorado Independent Auto Dealers, Women’s Chamber of Commerce, Colorado Behavioral Healthcare Council, Colorado Nonprofit Association, Jefferson County Labor Initiative, and recognized as a Power Book leader Government category finalist by the Denver Business Journal.
+Tracy has been honored as Legislator of the Year by many organizations including Cleantech Colorado, National Association of Social Workers (NASW), Community Reach, Colorado Independent Auto Dealers, Women’s Chamber of Commerce, Colorado Behavioral Healthcare Council, Colorado Nonprofit Association, Jefferson County Labor Initiative Friend of Labor, Common Sense in the CourtRoom, Colorado Technology Association, Bioscience Association, Champion of Mains Street by the Independent Bankers of America and recognized at Celebrating Jeffco Women by the Jefferson West Chamber and as a Power Book Leader Government Category finalist by the Denver Business Journal.
 Tracy was reelected to a second term representing HD 29 in 2014 and for a third term in 2016.